 10. Stick to Familiar Topics at Low Levels

 If your language is still low-level, I suggest you try to keep the topics of conversation as general as possible.

-It may be satisfying to talk about the nuances of your Bachelor's dissertation in a foreign language, but an 80/20 analysis tells you that, as a beginner, you have most to gain by focusing on high-frequency language on familiar topics.
+It may be satisfying to talk about the nuances of your Bachelor's dissertation in a foreign language, but an 80/20 analysis tells you that, as a beginner, you have most to gain by focusing on high-frequency language on familiar topics for language exchange.

 Conversations are interactive.
 In fact, one of the characteristics of a skilled speaker is the ability to ask interesting, relevant questions and to involve others in the conversation.
 As a listener, you don't like to be talked at, you like to be included.

 Therefore, during your hour, don't see it as solely your opportunity to shine, but be sure to include your partner in the conversation by asking them questions.
 Conversely, if your find your partner talking too much, perhaps correcting your mistakes, break the cycle by asking them unrelated questions.